 There’s big power in visualization.
 Think about your goals.
-What do they look like?
-Feel like?
-Can you clearly see yourself achieving these goals?
 Visualization is simply creating a mental picture of a future event in your mind.
 Whatever your goal might be, visualizing it can help increase your motivation to attain it.

 While visualization has become the biggest buzzword in the self-help movement, there’s real science behind it.
-For example, studies show that when athletes visualize a successful outcome, it helps improve performance through increasing concentration, coordination and motivation.
-Visualizing a positive outcome can reduce fear and stress as well.
+For example, studies show that when athletes visualize a successful outcome, it helps improve their performance through increasing concentration, coordination and motivation.
+Visualizing a positive outcome can decrease fear and stress as well.

 It all comes down to how visualization works in the brain.
-Neurons, responsible for transmitting information, decode achievement imagery the same as it does with real-life achievement.
+Neurons, responsible for transmitting information, decodes all achievement imagery the same.
 When you visualize something, your brain produces an electrical impulse that instructs neurons to perform that action, which in turn creates new neural pathways.
-These neural pathways are what generate learned behavior and new memories.
+These neural pathways are what create learned behavior and new memories.

 The next time you need a boost of motivation, visualize whatever your goal might be.
-When you keep your desired outcome in mind, you increase your chances of achieving it.
+When you keep your desired outcome in mind, you better your odds of achieving it.

 8. Surround Yourself with Motivated People

-You’ve probably heard before that you’re the average of the five people you spend the most time with.
-The people you surround yourself matter, and they have a significant influence on your life.
+You’ve likely heard before that you’re the average of the five people you spend the most time with.
+The people you surround yourself with matter, and they have a significant influence on your life.

-It’s pretty difficult to stay motivated when the people you spend the most time with aren’t doing anything to increase their own motivation.
-Associating with the wrong people can be a motivation killer.
-You’re probably well aware that not everyone has a positive outlook on life.
+It’s pretty tough to stay motivated when the people you spend the most time with aren’t doing anything to increase their own motivation.
+Associating with the wrong people can be an automatic motivation killer.
 If you’re hanging out with people who have little drive to accomplish their goals or people who don’t have any goals at all, it could seriously affect your own motivation and drive.

-Want to really boost your motivation?
-Surround yourself with motivated people!
-If you want to be financially successful, stop hanging around that friend who’s always complaining about being broke!
-If you want to increase your motivation to be successful in your chosen field, surround yourself with others who have realized success in whatever it is you want to do.
+If you really want to boost your motivation, surround yourself with motivated people!
+For example, if you want to increase your motivation to be successful in your chosen field, surround yourself with others who have experienced success in whatever it is you want to do.

-By surrounding yourself with motivated people intent on reaching their goals and living their best lives, it encourages you to do the same.
+By surrounding yourself with motivated people who are intent on reaching their goals and living their best lives, it encourages you to do the same.